GuillaumeBiessy/WH/README.md

 ## How to use the package?

+The `WH` package may easily be installed from CRAN by running the code `install.packages("WH")` in the $\mathsf{R}$ Console.

-The `WH` package features two main functions `WH_1d` and `WH_2d` corresponding to the one-dimensional and two-dimensional cases respectively.
+It features two main functions `WH_1d` and `WH_2d` corresponding to the one-dimensional and two-dimensional cases respectively.
 Two arguments are mandatory for those functions:

 - The vector (or matrix in the two-dimension case) `d` corresponding to the number of observed events of interest by age (or by age and